 Before you can import flaws or vulnerabilities into Azure DevOps, you must meet these prerequisites:

-- Ensure these projects are in the same Azure DevOps organization or TFS team
+- Ensure these projects are in the same Azure DevOps organization or TFS team project collection:

 - The project to which the running release or build job belongs, where the Flaw Importer task is running

 - The project to which you want to import the flaws or vulnerabilities

 - You have installed the Veracode Azure DevOps Extension.

 - You have generated Veracode API credentials.
 If your credentials contain variables, you must start each variable with a

 $and wrap the variable value in parentheses.
 For example, you enter the